rob-mission/rome/content/about/_index.en.md

 **Equipping new European pioneers**

-Since March 2021 I work together with ICP Europe in Rotterdam.
+Since March 2021 I collaborate with ICP Europe in Rotterdam.
 Their mission is to train new churchplanters in Europe to start up new intercultural communities.
 In the current project I provide equipment for the churchplanters by means of articles, podcasts, videos, training programs and international conferences.

 **Online evangelism in Italy**